microsoft/ApplicationInsights-JS/README.md

 > :bulb: **Note**
 >
-> For readability and to reduce possible JavaScript errors, all of the possible configuration options are listed on a new line in snippet code above, if you don't want to change the value of a commented line it can be removed.
+> 1. For readability and to reduce possible JavaScript errors, all of the possible configuration options are listed on a new line in snippet code above, if you don't want to change the value of a commented line it can be removed.
+>
+> 2. ConnectionString format should follow "InstrumentationKey=xxxx;...."
+If the string provided does not meet this format, the sdk load process would fail

 #### Reporting Script load exceptions